Anija Parish

 Anija Parish is a rural municipality in the eastern part of Harju County, Estonia.

 The administrative center of the parish is the town of Kehra, while the borough of Aegviidu and the village of Alavere are also notable.
 In total, the parish consists of 33 settlements.

-As of January 1, 2023, the parish had a population of 6431 people.
+As of 1 January 2026, the parish had 6,365 residents.

 Early history

 According to the Danish Census Book of 1241, the western part of the modern Anija Parish was split between the Ancient-Estonian counties of Revala and Harju.

 More specifically the northern parts of the modern parish were located in the ancient Jõelähtme parish of Revala county and included the villages of Aavere, Anija, Kõlu, Soodla, Kihmla, Pirsu, Kehra, and Parila.
 Kaersoo, which is also mentioned in the book, was divided between the modern villages of Sambu and Salumäe in 1977.
 It is speculated that some parts of the modern Linnakse were once a part of the relatively large ancient village of Saintakæ, which eventually became the modern Raasiku.

 Also according to the book, the southern parts of the modern parish were located in the ancient Kose parish of Harju county and included the villages of Pikva, Rooküla, Kaivere, Alavere, Mõisaaseme, Rasivere, and Voose.
 Kiviloo, whose historic center is located in the modern village of Lükati, is also mentioned.

 The south-eastern part of the parish has historically been a part of Ambla parish of Järva county, while the north-eastern part of the parish was a part of Kuusalu parish, both being sparsely populated.
 There have been several historic settlements on the lands of modern Pillapalu and Aegviidu, including Kosenõmme, Rekka, Kaikvõhma, Koolma, Koonukõrve, and Laudisalu, all of which were mentioned in 1379 as belonging to the Lehtse Manor.
 The historic Koitjärve, first mentioned in 1518, is located on the lands of modern Pillapalu.